-To better recruit Para-sport athletes and future Paralympians, the site required additional functionality.
-The organization needed to create custom tools, integrated into the website, that enabled web visitors to find a sport suited to their ability.
+OPIN’s mission was to create a solution to better recruit Para-sport athletes and future Paralympians.
+The site required additional functionality to make this vision a reality.
+There was a need to create custom tools, integrated into the website, that enabled web visitors to find a sport suited to their ability.
 Once a sport had been found, athletes needed to be able to find an appropriate Para-sport club located near them that operated at their desired level of competition.

-The tools required a user friendly and intuitive interface.
-And it needed to integrate with the existing website’s architecture, framework and backend systems.
+The tools required a user-friendly and intuitive interface.
+It also needed to integrate with the existing website architecture, framework and backend systems.

-- Provide information about Para-sport facilities, coaching and expertise
+The new site provides information about Para-sport facilities, coaching and expertise.

 The new filtering tools have facilitated growth in numbers of Canadian Paralympic athletes by providing the Canadian Paralympic Committee with a new means of recruiting.
 Potential athletes are able to use the tools to determine the sports they can play and locate an appropriate local club for training.

 The website benefits from using a single, streamlined process to handle both the “Find a Sport” and “Find a Club” tools.
 The committee has the ability to re-use the functionality for other applications and configurations.
-As an extension to this project, an additional tool to allow site visitors to “Find an Activity” (lessons, training guides and other athlete resources) is currently in the works.
-There has also been interest from other sport organizations in using the “Find a Club” and “Find an Activity” functionality.
+As an extension of this project, an additional tool to allow site visitors to “Find an Activity” (lessons, training guides and other athlete resources) is currently in the works.
+There has also been interesting from other sports organizations in using the “Find a Club” and “Find an Activity” functionality.

 Work for the Canadian Paralympic Committee further continues with the team engaged to provide extra informal consulting, create additional functionality on the front page, and migrate the complete site to platform-as-a-service hosting from Acquia Cloud.